 We would love for you to give out handmade fruit leathers and the like- but sadly these days often they aren’t allowed or trusted and just get tossed by parents.
 Packaged fruit snacks and dried fruit are great too- but they still have a ton of sugar.

 Kids get dehydrated running around, especially if they are eating candy as they go.
 Help them stay safe (and avoid a sugar hangover) by handing out water.
 Usually they will drink it right away and appreciate the extra flood of energy they feel afterwards.
 Bonus- they may need to pee which means parents get to end the night (and candy fest) earlier than usual.
 We are not fans of bottled water, but in this instance it may be the lesser of two evils healthwise.
 Remind kids to recycle the bottles as they leave your doorstep, or offer for them to hang out on the porch to finish the refreshment then collect the refuse in a recycling bag.
+Many kids do not drink enough water, try handing out water this Halloween and keep the children hydrated.

 3. Create non-toxic costumes